GeoSensorWebLab/gsw-chef/deerfoot/README.md

   * `/opt/tomcat-apache-tomcat-*/webapps/geoserver/data`
 * Restart Tomcat
 * Run chef-client on node to confirm upgrade works
+  * Check the GeoServer Server Status page to ensure the GDAL and CSS modules have been installed correctly
 * Optionally, delete old Tomcat/GeoServer installation

+The GeoWebCache tiles stored in `/srv/data/tiles` will need to be deleted and re-created, as the tile cache database isn't migrated.

 ## Supported Platforms